 Origin: Guatemala, Brazil, Colombia, Ethiopia, India, and Costa Rica Roast: Medium

-If you found Peet’s to be a little too strong another great choice for espresso coffee is Illy’s Ground Espresso Coffee.
+If you found Peet’s to be a little too strong, another great choice for espresso is Illy’s Coffee.
 Made with 100-percent Arabica coffee, Illy has become associated with excellence.
 Arabica coffee is known to make milder, less bitter coffee.

-Caffeine itself has a bitter taste and Arabica contains less caffeine than any other commercially cultivated species of coffee making some believe Arabica is better tasting in many ways.
-This coffee is finely ground to provide optimal extraction.
-This espresso coffee is available in two roasts, medium roast, and dark roast as well as decaf.
-Tastes are smooth, rich, and never bitter.
+Caffeine itself has a bitter taste and Arabica beans contain less caffeine than any other commercially cultivated species of coffee making some believe Arabica is better tasting in many ways.
+This coffee is also available in ground form to provide optimal extraction.

 10. Bean Box Gourmet Dark Roast Sampler

 Try some random coffee from the carefully selected ones by BeanBox.